Ravendwyr/tpp-scripts/README.md

 ***

+## tpp-inputcheck.js

+This quick and dirty script uses [tmi.js](https://www.npmjs.com/package/tmi.js) to connect to a channel and keeps track of how much time has passed between a user's messages.
+By default the script monitors every user in chat but when names are included as arguments the script will only focus on the provided names.

+This tool requires an [OAuth token](https://twitchapps.com/tmi/) (excluding the `oauth:` part).
+This key needs to be stored in the provided `.env` file prior to launching the script.

+The script checks every new message comes in and doesn't stop until terminated.

+    $ node tpp-inputcheck
+    $ node tpp-inputcheck name1 name2 name3 ...

+***

 ## tpp-getusers.js

 Originally designed as a moderation aid, this script uses [tmi.js](https://www.npmjs.com/package/tmi.js) and [node-twitch](https://www.npmjs.com/package/node-twitch) to query the Twitch API to download and save the userdata and profile pictures of ~~almost~~ everyone in the chosen channel's chat room.